 She or he also should be sophisticated in understanding technology transfer, the basics of patents, some practical accounting systems for very small business, and the rules of the road for state and local licenses, taxes, fictitious name registration, and such.

-• Preferably an entrepreneur has a viable-sounding business plan, however ill formatted and presented, before entry into the economic development incubator.
+• Preferably you should require an entrepreneur to have a viable-sounding business plan, however ill formatted and presented, before entry into the economic development incubator.

 I see no point in giving space to people who proceed to write for eight weeks and then turn out something that the manager thinks is trash.
 If the thinking and the numbers are there, let the tenant move in, but not before.
 Then the manager and administrative personnel can assist in making the business plan presentable.